(Southeast Wine Collective, by NashCO)

 Over the years, the Carlton Winemakers Studio has become one of the Willamette Valley’s most beloved stops for oenophiles touring Oregon wine country.
 Acclaimed winemaker Andrew Rich, there since the beginning, is one of the success stories.
 From its early days as an incubator for up-and-comers such as Rich, Carlton has grown to include nationally renowned winemakers Isabelle Meunier and Ehren Jordan, who value the camaraderie of a communal setting.

 Take a 30-minute drive through undulating land and you’ll find another treasure trove of small, independent vintners at August Cellars.
-The namesake winery and eight “tenant wineries” operate out of the facility, including many of the state’s most revered, such as Crowley, Ovum and Idealist.
+The namesake winery and seven “tenant wineries” operate out of the facility, including many of the state’s most revered, such as Crowley and Ovum.
 From spring to fall, the tasting room offers a flight of the tenants’ current vintages.

 In sharing facilities, these wineries give upstarts the chance to enter the market small, with more attention paid to quality and craft and less to reaching prohibitive bottom lines.
 This model makes it financially viable to hone their own winemaking styles independently, while growing and learning alongside likeminded peers.